 The 19th century

 Paid employment was the exception rather than the rule for New Zealand women in the 19th century.
-In 1874 a fifth of women over 15 had paid jobs, and in 1891 still less than a quarter did.
-Domestic service, tailoring, shop work and, as the century wore on, factories absorbed most employed women.
+In 1874 a fifth of women over 15 had paid jobs, and in 1891 the proportion was still less than a quarter.
+Domestic service, tailoring, shop work and, as the century wore on, factory work absorbed most employed women.